ViMMRC 2.0 -- Enhancing Machine Reading Comprehension on Vietnamese Literature Text: Introduction

-Followed to the previous work in \cite{9247161}, we introduce ViMMRC 2.0, a new corpus for multiple-choice reading comprehension of Vietnamese text in this paper.
+Following the previous work in \cite{9247161}, we introduce ViMMRC 2.0, a new corpus for multiple-choice reading comprehension of Vietnamese text in this paper.
 This dataset inherits from the ViMMRC 1.0 \cite{9247161}.
 The ViMMRC 2.0 dataset has 699 reading passages and 5,273 questions.
 The text from the dataset is collected from the literature textbook for Vietnamese students from $1^{st}$ to $12^{th}$ grades, published by Vietnam Education Publishing House (VEPH) under the Vietnam Minister of Education and Training (VN-MoET).
-In this new dataset, the reading texts are for students from primary to high school.
-In addition, the form of questions in the new dataset is also more diverse than the ViMMRC 1.0.
+In this new dataset, the reading texts, questions, and answers are for students from primary to high school.
 To gain an in-depth understanding of the questions, we divide the questions into four types: the Wh-question, the listed options question, the Yes/No question, and Others.
-The details type of the dataset is shown in Section \ref{dataset}.
-Based on the analysis of reading passages and questions, we show the challenge of the new ViMMRC 2.0 dataset in comparison with ViMMRC 1.0.
+The detailed type of the dataset is shown in Section \ref{dataset}.
+Based on the analysis of reading passages and questions, we show the challenge of the new ViMMRC 2.0 dataset compared to ViMMRC 1.0.

 To extract the correct choices, the machine must understand the whole context of the reading passages and link the relevant facts between the reading passages, the questions, and the content in the options.
 We propose a multi-stage approach based on previous work in \cite{jin2020mmm}, which uses the BERT \cite{devlin-etal-2019-bert} as a language model to understand the texts combined with the multi-step attention (MAN) mechanism and natural language inference (NLI) to capture the whole context of the reading texts and the questions.
 Finally, we take an in-depth analysis of the predictions to study the ability of the models on the reading comprehension task.